gosquared/clutch/README.md

 Default: `true`

-Type: `boolean`
+Boolean.
 Clutch can [rename](http://nodejs.org/api/process.html#process_process_title) the title of the process so it's easier to inspect with tools such as `htop`, `ps` etc. Set this to false if you want to leave the title alone.

 **name**

 Default: `server`

-Type: `string`
+String.
 The name to use as the label for the process title:

 ![](http://cl.ly/image/2T1G1L1Z391w/Screen%20Shot%202014-04-11%20at%2015.42.48.png)